 If you wish to utilize IGA's distributed playtesting services, the following requirements must be met:

-- The designer or publisher must be an IGA Pro member
+- The designer or publisher must be an IGA Lite or Pro member

 - The game must be complete in the member's Game Catalog with I need play testers for this game selected